Mega Ampere Spherical Tokamak: Experiments

 MAST confirmed the increased operating efficiency of spherical tokamaks, demonstrating a high beta (ratio of plasma pressure to the pressure from the confining magnetic field).
 MAST performed experiments on controlling and mitigating instabilities at the edge of the plasma – so-called Edge Localised Modes or ELMs.

 History

 MAST

 MAST was designed to confirm the results of the earlier Small Tight Aspect Ratio Tokamak (START) experiment (1990-1998) in a larger, more purpose-built experiment.

 The MAST design phase occupied 1995-1997, with construction beginning in 1997, and the first plasma obtained in 1999.

-The first results of the MAST demonstrate that mode-H is reached with more ease and less energy than expected with a considerable improvement in confinement, a fundamental point for any energy production scenario.
+The first results of the MAST demonstrate that H-mode is reached with more ease and less energy than expected with a considerable improvement in confinement, a fundamental point for any energy production scenario.
 Finally, different scenarios have been successfully tested to decrease the energy flow in the central solenoid vs plasma current, which represents another fundamental point for designing a demo spherical tokamak.

 Over its lifetime MAST produced 30,471 plasmas (in pulses up to 0.5 sec).
 In October 2013 the reactor was shut down for the upgrade to MAST Upgrade.